Counting Links and Knots in Complete Graphs: Abstract

 \section{Abstract}

-We investigate the minimal number of links and knots in complete partite graphs.
+We investigate the minimal number of links and knots in embeddings of complete partite graphs in $S^3$.
 We provide exact values or bounds on the minimal number of links for all complete partite graphs with all but 4 vertices in one partition, or with 9 vertices in total.
-In particular, we find that the minimal number of links for $K_{4,4,1}$ is 74.
+In particular, we find that the minimal number of links in an embedding of $K_{4,4,1}$ is 74.
 We also provide exact values or bounds on the minimal number of knots for all complete partite graphs with 8 vertices.